-For example, those who invested in the business sector can pledge most of their project revenue, because they hire workers (and other inputs) and operate in the formal sector, which leave enough of a paper trail of their activities, making it easy for the creditors to seize their revenue when they defaulted.
+Remark 4.
+The assumption that the Bad faces the tighter borrowing constraints than the Good is made mostly for the expositional reason, but can also be justified in a couple of ways.
+For example, those who invested in the business sector can pledge most of their project revenue, because they hire labor (and purchase other inputs) and operate in the formal sector, which leave enough of a paper trail of their activities, making it easy for the creditors to seize their revenue when they defaulted.
 On the other hand, the creditors can seize only a small fraction of the revenue from the trading operation, because it may require nothing but hoarding and stockpiling goods in a hidden place.
 Another possible interpretation of $\lambda_1$ and $\lambda_2$ is that the investment projects are partly motivated by the private benefits that accrue to the investors, and hence the lenders value the projects less than the borrowers.
-According to this interpretation, the Bad includes the projects primarily driven by the empire-building motives of the investors.
-Again, the formal analysis would not need to change under this interpretation, but its empirical implications would be different (see Remark 3).
+According to this interpretation, the Bad